 Back-to-School Resources for Families

-Most public schools in Sonoma County will kick off the 2016-17 school year between August 15 and 24.
+Most public schools in Sonoma County will kick off the 2019-20 school year the week of August 12.
 To help students and parents prepare, SCOE has compiled the following list of helpful resources.
 If your question is not answered here or is specific to your school district, please contact your district directly.
 You can find the appropriate contact information in our Directory of Sonoma County Schools.

 Helpful Links (In alphabetical order)